Definitions of Domestic Abuse

 1. Contact: pressured or forced your victim to have sex; had affairs; forced your victim to

-engage in risky and/or unsafe behaviors.
+engage in risky and/or unsafe sexual behaviors, expose her to sexually transmitted diseasses.

 2. Coercion: pressured your victim to look at pornography; made degrading sexual comments